-In the seventh part of the Figma fundamentals, you will master working with curves at an advanced level.
-And while you are already familiar with boolean operations that allow you to create complex vector shapes, this is just the tip of the iceberg.
+In the seventh part on the basics of Figma, you will master working with curves at an advanced level.
+And although you are already familiar with Boolean operations that allow you to create complex vector shapes, this is just the tip of the iceberg.
 With the Pen tool, you can recreate literally any shape.

 Why should a designer know how to work with curves?
-This is especially useful when creating custom icons, which are an integral part of any interface.
-It’s not necessary to create icons from scratch; it’s enough to download a suitable template and adjust/fine-tune it manually for your task.
+It is especially useful when creating custom icons, which are an integral part of any interface.
+You don't necessarily have to create icons from scratch; it's enough to download a suitable template and adjust/fine-tune it manually for your task.

-Secondly: drawing illustrations, to which the same techniques apply, the only difference is that they are usually more complex and serve a different function compared to icons (drawing attention).
+Secondly: drawing illustrations, where the same techniques apply, the only difference is that they are usually more complex and serve a different function compared to icons (drawing attention).

 - Types of Curves